Frequently Asked Questions

 Why do people attend Therapy sessions / Why is Counseling beneficial?

 People see a therapist for a wide range of reasons including but not limited to stress management to a specific diagnosis.
-Sometimes an event occurs that causes an individual to seek out help, while for others, they may attend therapy because it provides a trained objective person to help them work through some issues they may have been struggling with for years.
+Sometimes an event occurs that causes an individual to seek out help, while others may attend therapy because it provides a trained objective person to help them work through some issues they may have been struggling with for years.
 Counseling can be beneficial because a client may feel a sense of control in their life and have the tools to be able to make better decisions or changes in their life.

 How can therapy help me?

 There are too many benefits of participating in therapy to list!
 Therapists can provide support, problem-solving skills, and coping strategies for a wide range of issues.
 Therapists, being objective, can provide a different or fresh perspective on a problem that you have been struggling with.

 The benefits of therapy depend on your commitment and level of readiness.
 Some benefits can include, boosting self-confidence or improving self-esteem, improving communication skills, learning/finding new coping skills, attaining a better understanding of yourself, changing old patterns and developing new ones, or managing your emotional feelings such as sadness, anger or other highly charged emotions you may be feeling.